manarai/Anchor-op/MANUSCRIPT.md

 ### 4.2 Regularization and identifiability

-`S⁺` is computed by truncated SVD or Tikhonov regularization with the full path retained.
+Perturb-seq data: Replogle et al. genome-scale Perturb-seq data were obtained from the Weissman laboratory resource and Figshare Plus deposit 20029387.
+Jost et al. CRISPRi titration data were obtained from GEO accession GSE132080.
 A singular direction counts as identified only if `σ_i > rank_tol · σ_max(S)`.
 The preregistered default `rank_tol = 1×10⁻²` prevents the machine-precision default from accepting below-noise directions as full rank on collinear guide libraries.
 A sweep across `rank_tol ∈ {10⁻³, 5×10⁻³, 10⁻², 2×10⁻², 5×10⁻²}` (Supplementary Fig. S1) shows 10⁻² is the elbow: at or below it both essential-gene measurements reach 30/30; above it rank drops rapidly (K562 30→28→17).

 ### 4.3 Efficiency estimation